XanaduAI/strawberryfields/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure that the test suite passes, by running `make test`.

+- [ ] Ensure that code is properly formatted, by running `make format`.

 - [ ] Add a new entry to the `.github/CHANGELOG.md` file, summarizing the
       change, and including a link back to the PR.